Laxyny/NodaStack/README.md

 For most users, the easiest way to get started is to download the latest release.

 1. Go to the [**Releases Page**](https://github.com/Laxyny/NodaStack/releases/latest).
-2. Download the `NodaStack-Installer.exe` for a full installation or `NodaStack-Release.zip` for a portable experience.
+2. Download the `NodaStack-Setup.exe` for a full installation or `NodaStack-Release.zip` for a portable experience.
 3. Run the installer or extract the zip file and launch `NodaStack.exe`.

 **Requirements:**